 Fig 1.
-Jacob Ochtervelt, A Fishmonger at the Door, 1663, oil on canvas, 55.5 x 44 cm, commerce as a platform for interaction between the private realm and the outside world.
-By contrast, Netscher's Two Women in an Interior with a Basket of Lemons takes place within a cloistered room: although there is a doorway, it offers no visible route to-or interference from-the outside world.
-The exchange between the women seems designed not so much to show off the young woman's domestic competence as to draw attention to her graceful gestures and stylish garments.
+Jacob Ochtervelt, A Fishmonger at the Door, 1663, oil on canvas, 55.5 x 44 cm, Mauritshuis, The Hague, inv.
+195 designed not so much to show off the young woman's domestic competence as to draw attention to her graceful gestures and stylish garments.
 Moreover, while Brekelenkam's and Ochtervelt's housewives typically have set aside sewing, childcare, or some other worthy domestic chore in order to attend to the maid or vendor, Netscher's pretty protagonist shows no evidence of having been so industriously occupied.
 Indeed, the only objects on the table beside her are a heavy silver candlestick, a mirror, a pearl necklace, and a crumpled cloth, while a decorative shelf hanging on the wall behind holds a gilded casket and two glass flasks: all objects that can be linked to the vanities of a woman's toilette.